AlejandroTCX/AlejandroTCX/README.md

 - 👋 Hi, I’m @AlejandroTCX
-- 👀 I’m interested in videogames, bmx and techno
+- 👀 I’m interested in videogames, tattoo, fitness and techno
-- 🌱 I’m currently learning some react and python
+- 🌱 I’m currently learning some javascript with react and little of java.
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on web/mobileApps projects
 - 📫 How to reach me send me dm on instagram alejandrotcx

 <!---